M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Searching.md

 var searchResults = searchBuilder.Find();
 ```

-Or this can be executed where n object must not have a specific status
+Or this can be executed where an object must not have a specific status

 ```csharp
 // Create our search builder.